schouty/Testing/README.md

 This is done on 18th Jan

-This is added in Git demo OF 18th JanP
+This is added in Git demo on and off 18th JanP